Another Problematic Launch Expected as China Seeks to Complete Its Space Station

 In June, China sent a crew of three astronauts to the space station where they’ve spent the past several months overseeing the docking of the two modules, in addition to setting them up and running tests.
 The crew is expected to return to Earth in December, after which point the Shenzhou-15 crew will take over.

 The Long March 5B is notorious for jeopardizing populated areas as it falls back to Earth in a haphazard state.
-Previous incidents have taken place in 2020 and 2021 in which debris from the 100-foot-long (30-meter) core stage crashed along the western coast of Africa and the Indian Ocean.
+Previous incidents have taken place in 2020 and 2021 in which debris from the 30.48 m-long (30-metre) core stage crashed along the western coast of Africa and the Indian Ocean.
 This past August, debris from the Long March 5B fell across regions in northern Borneo.
 Mercifully, no one has been hurt, but that doesn’t mean it can’t happen.

 China is making huge inroads in space, but its space agency continues to be reckless when it comes to its rockets.
 Rockets are often built with mechanisms to control their reentry to isolated areas, or slow them down as they make their way back to Earth.
 If China plans on sending more of its heavy-lift rockets to orbit, it needs to start better equipping them for the ride back.